minvws/nl-covid19-coronacheck-app-coordination/architecture/identity/README.md

 For this a tradeoff needs to be made between security and privacy

 * Include too much about the person in the Qr code - and they become trackable.
 Thus loosing security.

 * Include too little - and it becomes easy to find someone in your immediate social circle with whom you can swap a phone.

 ## Target

 For this effort - two competing targets are to be met.

 1. You need to ask several hundred people (333) in order to find someone in your social circle with a 'match'.
 Somewhat taking into account the fact that family names co-incide slightly more in your social circle.

 1. If a 1000 people are scanned - there should be roughly a 50/50 chance that there is at least one other person with the same 'credentials' as

 ## Calculation

-On order to find the right strategy - a table with all first letters of the first name and the family name *(literally that; so the 'Van Something' and 'De Something' are under the 'V' and 'D')* and their incidence is taken.
+On order to find the right strategy - a table with all first letters of the first name and the family name and their incidence is taken.

+Note that common prefixes; such as the Dutch 'van, de, etc' are all *removed* prior to taking the first letter.

-From here we try several strategies
+From here we try several strategies:

 * show First initial First name (V) -- so 27 permutations.
 Some common (J, nearly 13% of the population), some rare (e.g. Q and X).
 * show First initial Family name (F) -- again 27 permutations